Showing top 0 results 0 results found

 Guarantee equality between remote workers and in-office employees

 If you have workers still in the office while others are working remotely, you need to make it very clear that there are no favorites.
 Promotions have to be just as available to remote workers as they are to employees that are in the office.
-Important conversations and all meetings should be recorded so they are available to everyone.
+Important conversations and all virtual meetings should be recorded so they are available to everyone.
 Which brings us to . . .

 Define how collaboration and communication works